veorq/blueflower/README.md

 Execution:
 ```
-blueflower [directory1] [directory2] ...
+blueflower directory
 ```
-A new thread is created for each directory passed as argument.

 Results are written to a file `blueflower-YYYYMMDDhhmmss`.
+Hit `^C` to interrupt.

 The `makefile` defines `make clean`, `make cleanall`, and `make dist`.